Chat on WhatsApp

 The strongest support on this page comes from visible CRM screens showing pipelines, activities, automation rules, and workflows.
 Because of that, the copy stays careful and focuses on what the setup appears to support rather than making broad performance claims.

 In the wider market, some competitors have limited visibility for niche CRM, Bitrix24, and real estate searches, while others focus on broader IT or consulting terms.
-A more specific CRM workflow page can better match businesses looking for a real estate-oriented setup.
+A more specific CRM workflow page can better match businesses looking for a real estate-focused setup.